apux/apux.github.io/source/2015-04-13-directory-structure-conventions-in-rspec-and-minitest.markdown

 tags: [Ruby, RSpec, Minitest]
 ---

 When we create a new project in Ruby, the basic structure is putting the code in a directory named `lib`.
 We can also add a directory named `test` or `spec` for our testing files.
-It is not mandatory, but it is a convention that we should follow, not only because our directory structure will be more intuitive, but also because the testing frameworks sometimes assume it.
+That is not mandatory, but it is a convention that we should follow, not only because our directory structure will be more intuitive, but also because the testing frameworks sometimes assume it.
 If we want to use RSpec, the directory name should be `spec`.
-If we want to use Minitest, we are allowed to name it the way we want, but it is common to named it `test` or `spec` as well.
+If we prefer Minitest, we are allowed to name it the way we want, but it is common to named it `test` or `spec` as well.

 ## RSpec